honghan-dev/web3-security-journey/2025/Jun/Telcoin/Other_report.md

 ### Summary

-- Issue: Batches fetched via gossip are stored without validation, while directly reported batches are properly validated
+1. Storing fetched batches via gossip without validation, while directly reported batches are properly validated.
-- Root Cause: Two different code paths for batch storage with inconsistent validation requirements
+2. Root Cause: Two different code paths for batch storage with inconsistent validation requirements
-- Attack Vector: Gossip invalid batch digests to trigger automatic fetching and storage of malformed batches
+3. ossip invalid batch digests to trigger automatic fetching and storage of malformed batches
-- Impact: Storage DoS (disk filled with invalid data) and network DoS (bandwidth wasted on invalid batch requests)
+4. Storage DoS (disk filled with invalid data) and network DoS (bandwidth wasted on invalid batch requests)

-### Key Audit Questions

-- "Do all data entry points have equivalent validation?" - Map every way data can enter storage and verify validation consistency
-- "Can automated/triggered actions bypass critical checks?" - Check gossip, sync, and automatic mechanisms for validation gaps
-- "Are there alternative paths to the same functionality?" - Identify if bypass routes exist around main validation logic
+### How to spot this

+1. Critical data such as block header fetched from other node should go through validation before inserting in storage.
+2. Trace for any alternate path that node receive data, eg. restart, network partition.

 ## [M - Permanently stuck funds when validator is burned with a balance greater than the stakeAmount](https://cantina.xyz/code/26d5255b-6f68-46cf-be55-81dd565d9d16/findings/888)

 ### Summary

-- Issue: When burning validators with rewards, the burn function zeros out balance before unstaking, causing rewards to become permanently trapped in the contract
+1. When slashing a validators, the burn function zeros out balance before unstaking, causing rewards to become permanently trapped in the contract
-- Root Cause: Premature balance zeroing before `_unstake()` calculates reward distribution
-- Impact: Protocol permanently loses validator rewards (can't redistribute to other validators or return to burned validator)
-- Financial Loss: Rewards remain forever inaccessible in ConsensusRegistry contract

 ```solidity
 // State update in question
 state_variable = 0;
 ```

-### Question to ask

-"Are balances or state variables zeroed before all fund distribution calculations?" - Look for balance = 0 or similar before calculations that depend on original balance
-"Do functions that handle both principal and rewards calculate both amounts before modifying state?" - Check if reward calculations happen after state clearing
-"Can any funds become permanently inaccessible due to calculation order dependencies?" - Trace whether all fund components have explicit distribution paths
+### What went wrong and how to spot the bug

+1. Wasn't aware that slashing should only affect validator's initial stake, but the entire amount including reward.
+2. Take note of documentation, whether it only slashing initial amount or the entire amount including reward.

 ## [Incorrect calculation of max rejected stake leads to premature batch rejection](https://cantina.xyz/code/26d5255b-6f68-46cf-be55-81dd565d9d16/findings/722)